-Research project Democracy in Lockdown: What Role for the European Parliament in the COVID-19 Crisis?
-Print Share on Facebook Share on Twitter Share on LinkedIn Send by email The COVID-19 crisis poses a particular problem for parliamentary democracy: how to uphold democratic principles if parliamentarians cannot meet?
-Internally, assemblies need to adapt suddenly to digitalisation and remote participation; externally, the crisis disrupts legislative processes and the capacity to shape policy.
-This is especially noticeable for the European Union (EU), where crises often lead to a competition for leadership between executive and legislative powers.
-This project asks how the COVID-19 crisis has affected the principles of representation, deliberation and accountability in EU policymaking.
-It will initiate a debate about how the European Parliament can tailor EU priorities; help re-focus on European rather than national crisis-solving mechanisms; and use the new digital environment to maximise its voice(s).
+Research project Democracy in lockdown: what role for the European parliament in the COVID-19 crisis?
+This project analysed how the COVID-19 crisis had affected the principles of representation, deliberation and accountability in EU policy-making.
+Print Share on Facebook Share on Twitter Share on LinkedIn Send by email The COVID-19 crisis posed a particular problem for parliamentary democracy: how to uphold democratic principles if parliamentarians cannot meet?
+Internally, assemblies needed to adapt suddenly to digitalisation and remote participation; externally, the crisis disrupted legislative processes and the capacity to shape policy.
+This was especially noticeable for the European Union (EU), where crises often lead to a competition for leadership between executive and legislative powers.
+This project asked how the COVID-19 crisis had affected the principles of representation, deliberation and accountability in EU policy-making.
+It initiated a debate about how the European Parliament can tailor EU priorities; help re-focus on European rather than national crisis-solving mechanisms; and use the new digital environment to maximise its voice(s).